Hauliers dismiss UK no-deal Brexit rehearsal as ‘totally frivolous’

 Operation Brock aimed at testing UK’s ability to ease congestion near Channel ports

-A large convoy of lorries has descended on a disused airfield as the British government carries out a major test of its plans for UK border disruption in the event of a no-deal Brexit.
+A large convoy of lorries descended on a disused airfield Monday as the British government carried out a major test of its plans for UK border disruption in the event of a no-deal Brexit.

 The trial, called Operation Brock, is testing out the site as a mass HGV holding bay to ease congestion on roads to Channel ports.